melizalab/decide-host/docs/deploying.md

 ## Host daemon

-The program that handles communication with devices on the network is called `decide-host.js` and runs in `node`, although it's written in [Clojurescript](https://github.com/clojure/clojurescript), which gets compiled to Javascript.
+The program that handles communication with devices on the network is called `decide-host.js` and runs in `node`, although it's written

 For debugging and testing purposes the script can be run directly, but for deployment it should be run as a daemon so that it's always available.
 These instructions assume `systemd` is being used for service management.